-Organic farming is an alternative to traditional agriculture which involves application of fertilizers, food additives, genetically modified organisms, livestock antibiotics, and plant growth regulators.
+Organic farming is an alternative to traditional agriculture which involves the application of fertilizers, food additives, genetically modified organisms, livestock antibiotics, and plant growth regulators.
 The genesis of organic farming can be traced to the 20th century.
 At the time, it was a solution to the rapidly changing farming practices.
 African nations are among the countries with the fewest organic farms by area.
 The countries with the most developed organic farming in Africa by area are Uganda, Tanzania, Ethiopia, and Tunisia.
-Other top African countries for organic farming are Egypt, Sudan, DR Congo, South Africa, Madagascar, and Ghana.

 Top African Countries for Organic Farming

-Over 40 million Ugandan farmers are small-scale organic farmers.
+Nearly 200,000 Ugandans are small-scale organic farmers, the highest number of organic farmers after India.
 In total, these farmers till land equivalent to 231,157 hectares of land.
 In Africa, Uganda is the top country for organic farming due to the government support that it receives.
 The Ugandan government strictly prohibits the use of synthetic inputs such as fertilizers, pesticides, and drugs.
-The objective of the prohibition is to promote sustainable agricultural growth for the long-term improvement of the people’s lives.
+The objective of the prohibition is to promote sustainable agricultural growth for the long-term improvement of people’s lives.
 Consequently, the country is popular for its organic exports.
 The effects of organic farming in Uganda include reduced agricultural chemical runoff, improved food security, and increased organic exports.

 Organic farming in Tanzania is championed by the Tanzania Organic Agriculture Movement (TOAM).
 It has resulted in fertile soils, great ecosystems, and a healthy population.
 TOAM came into being in 2005.
 Since then, its role has been to facilitate and coordinate organic farming in Tanzania.
 Growth of organic farming in Tanzania is also attributed to the growing support received from the consumers and stakeholders.
 Organic farmers focus on protecting the environment, health of consumers, and soil.
 Some of the methods used in organic farming include the use of organic manure, intercropping, and crop rotation.
 Consequently, approximately 186,537 hectares of Tanzanian land is under organic farming.
 Hence, Tanzania is the second top African country for organic farming.